MrBrunotte/wellness-bah/README.md

 The testimonial section displays two happy clients that have gone through a course and the coaching program.

 ###### Sign in
-The existing client log in here.
+The existing clients log in here.

 ###### Forms
-The coaching and courses forms have the same display as their parent, I did this because I want to maintain the consistent feel of the website.
+The coaching and courses forms have the same display as their parent with a navbar on top, I did this because I want to maintain the consistent feel of the website.
 The login form is simple and clean.

-In the forms there are a "back to Wellness" button that takes the user back to the Wellness/landingpage.
-This button is made to not give the same focus as the "Sign In" or "Send" buttons.
+All forms are validated and the user have to type their name and email correctly before they can proceed.

 ##### Whish List
 Future Implementations:
 * Make the site load quicker on mobile.
-* Develop the site further with more features.
+* Develop the site further with more features and content.

 ## TECHNOLOGIES
 In this project I have used: